fkretlow/automaton/README.md

 state-key:            keyword
 transition-on-event:  event transition
 default-transition:   transition
-state-function:       a function taking an event and the current value and returning a state-key
+state-function:       a function taking an event and the current data and returning a state-key
                       or a vector containing the elements of a transition as defined below
 event:                anything except for a function or a collection of functions
 transition:           state-key actions?